gonzalo123/ionic2_to_s3/README.md

 </ion-content>
 ```

-The controller uses @ionic-native/camera to take photos.
-Then we use @ionic-native/transfer to upload them to the backend
+The controller uses @ionic-native/camera to take photos and later we use @ionic-native/transfer to upload them to the backend.

 ```js
 import {Component} from '@angular/core';